drteeth/elixir-es-cqrs/slides.md

 * Strong consistency
 * Easy
 * Safe
-* Totally reasonable for smaller projects
+* Well known

 Con
 * Locks and contention
-* Doesn't scale that well
+* Doesn't scale that easily

 ???

 # SQL is a solid bet, but it can start to fall down at scale

 * Especially when we out-grow a single machine

 * We scale by sharding & by replication
 * Replication uses a log of events that followers tail
 * Hang on to that idea.